 I didn’t realize what grave danger our environment is in until I learned of the oil spill in the Gulf of Mexico in 2010.
 It was one of the first environmental crises I remember hearing about.
 I saw a lot of pictures of dead birds and turtles covered in oil.
 They were heartbreaking, but the media didn’t seem to draw the connection that our environmental mistakes hurt humans, too.
 I wanted to show they also impact us. -Gina

 Artist: Gina Ledor (2002 — )

-Medium: Digital painting (Apple Pencil on iPad Pro with Procreate graphic software) over imported pencil drawing
+Medium: Digital painting (Apple Pencil on iPad Pro with Procreate graphic software) printed with pigment inkjet, aka giclée

-Edition: This is a small limited edition with two states, the first illustrated below, the second above.
-The first impression (as above) has been printed printed by LightRoom (Berkeley, CA), where subsequent prints on paper will also be accomplished.
-(Aluminum prints are available at Bay Photo (Scotts Valley, CA).
+Edition: This is a small limited edition.
+The first impressions (as above) have been printed printed by LightRoom (Berkeley, CA), where subsequent prints on paper will also be accomplished.
 The edition tally will be updated as other proofs are printed.
-The total edition will likely remain far below 100 (numbered and/or artist’s) proofs.
+The total numbered edition will not exceed 100 numbered proofs.

 Signature: Digitally signed by the artist, lower right.